whitneyburton/portfolios/students/1703-back/aaron_olsen/20170609-aaron-olsen-m2.md

 I came into module two with three main goals: Fluency in Ruby-on-Rails and Active Record, finding time for extracurricular projects, and developing my group project skills.

-1. Fluencey in Ruby-on-Rails and Active Record
+1. Fluency in Ruby-on-Rails and Active Record
     * I'll preface this by saying I do not feel fluent in either Ruby-on-Rails or Active Record.
 Both of these technologies are vast and nuanced and will take more exposure to master.
 With that said, I have gained a solid understanding of their base fundamentals.
-The first two+ weeks of this Mod was spent learning Sinatra with Sqlite3 and our first major group project, Bike Share, was build using them.
-What we gained from this experience was to learn from scratch: file and directory structure, routes and controllers, long-form html/erb syntax, database structuring with models and base SQL queries, and running a local server.
-These struggles exposed a lot of the mystery and magic when working in Rails, Active Record and finally pushing to Heroku.
-So while I have a lot to learn still with regard to Ruby-on-Rails, it becomes easier to pick up new concepts, techniques, and features knowing what they are doing under the hood.
+The first two+ weeks of this Mod was spent learning Sinatra with Sqlite3 and our first major group project, Bike Share, was built using them.
+What we gained from this experience was to learn several elements from scratch: file and directory structure, routes and controllers, long-form html/erb syntax, database structuring with models and base SQL queries, and running a local server.
+Some of this learning involved struggles, which exposed a lot of the mystery and magic of working in Rails, Active Record and finally pushing to Heroku.
+So while I have a lot to learn still with regard to Ruby-on-Rails, I'm much more equipped to pick up new concepts, techniques, and features knowing what is happening under the hood.
 2. Extracurricular projects
     * I've started working on a d2 physics engine in Ruby on my free time.
 I've managed to find enough time to get basic functionality working, but have spent most of my time learning how to translate Newton's basic laws of physics and collision theories into algorithms.
-It's a great coding challenge; merging complex project management with having to navigate a lot of unknowns.
+It's a great coding challenge, and involves merging complex project management with having to navigate a lot of unknowns.
 Building flexible TDD driven code in this project is very important.
-I'm attempting to have a more robust project done by the end of Turing that will showcase my coding ability, but can also be used a 'readable' reference for others interested in how these work.
+I'm attempting to have a more robust project done by the end of Turing that will showcase my coding ability, but can also be used a 'readable' reference for others interested in how physics engines work.
 3. Group Projects
-    * The final project, Little Shop, showed just how far we've come in our ability to manage a project as a group.
-Breaking a project into bite sized parts so each member can contribute individually, in pairs, or as a full group is not an easy task.
-But good GitHub habits, both locally and remotely, along with good team communication and support, the group projects have gone very well.
-I gained a significant amount of highly valuable experience from these projects and feel much better prepared to move into more complex projects as team member.
+    * The final project, Little Coffee Shop, showed just how far we've come in our ability to manage a project as a group.
+Breaking a project into bite-sized parts so each member can contribute individually, in pairs, or as a full group is not an easy task.
+But with good GitHub habits, both locally and remotely, along with good team communication and support, the group projects have gone very well.
+I gained a significant amount of highly valuable experience from these projects and feel much better prepared to move into more complex projects as team member and leader.

-## Self Assessed Scores
+#### Self Assessed Scores

 * A: End-of-Module Assessment: **4**
-* B: Individual Work & Projects: **3**
+* B: Individual Work & Projects: **4**
 * C: Group Work & Projects: **4**
 * D: Professional Skills: **3**
 * E: Feedback & Community Participation: **3**